turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master.markdown

     ...
 ```

 This is kind of weird.
-We're getting `undefined method 'artist_songs_path'`, but we haven't used `songs_path` in the file and line that it's referring to: `/app/views/songs/new.html.erb:1`.
+We're getting `undefined method 'artist_songs_path'`, but we haven't used `artist_songs_path` in the file and line that it's referring to: `/app/views/songs/new.html.erb:1`.

 What's happening here?
 We'll, because we've passed in a new object (`@song`) to the form (`form_for([@artist, @song])`), Rails automatically assumes that we'll want to post to the `artist_songs_path` when we submit the form.
 That's where it's blowing up.
 We don't have a `post` route for the `songs` path.
 Let's define that by adding `create` for our songs resources: